Leptospirosis in DogsLast updated: August 02, 2016

 TransmissionAnimals with Lepto shed live bacteria in their urine.
 Wild animals, such as raccoons and rodents, can be carriers of the disease, meaning they shed the bacteria but don't show clinical signs.
 Most infections come from contact with water that is contaminated with infected urine.
 Lepto hates dry environments and is short-lived in a desert environment; therefore, watering holes become the main source of infection in dry areas.
 Exercise yards with Lepto-infected water that washes downhill into puddles can be a big source of infection.

-Clinical signs may include lethargy, muscle and joint pain, poor appetite and dehydration.
+Clinical signs of Leptospirosis in dogs may include lethargy, muscle and joint pain, poor appetite and dehydration.
 Leptospirosis targets the kidneys, liver, and blood vessels, so acute infections can cause kidney failure, vomiting, dehydration, bleeding, and jaundice.
 Generally kidney and liver issues are not seen with abortions, but they are seen when a non-pregnant dog becomes infected.

 Lepto abortion storms have been occurring with increased frequency.
 Kennels have abandoned Lepto vaccination, which has led to a population of animals with no Lepto protection.
 These abortions affect all females (old or young), and they abort whole litters in late gestation.
 Fetus abortion the last 14 days or term is suspicious of Lepto.
 Often when Lepto abortion happens, we have several females bred, and they will all abort if we do not increase immunity.
 Vaccination of the whole kennel to attain herd immunity will shut the issue down but not before major loss of puppies.
 If wild Lepto is on board, vaccination of a pregnant dog will not prevent litter loss.